lukasniestroj/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/BackendModules/CreateModule.rst

 .. tip::

-   If you want to do extensive data modeling you may want to use :ref:`Extbase templating <backend-modules-template>`.
+   In rare cases, where extensive data modeling is necessary, you can use :ref:`Extbase templating <backend-modules-template>`.
-   If you build a simple backend module it makes sense to work without Extbase.
+   If in most cases it makes sense to work without Extbase.

 Basic controller
 ================

-When creating a controller without Extbase an instance of :php:`ModuleTemplate` is required to return the rendered template:
+When creating a controller without Extbase an instance of :php:`ModuleTemplate` should be used to return the rendered template:

 .. code-block:: php